SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 ## Debugging PCs

-600 - COLA / M2 / wCDM / 100 LCDM anchors / High Omega_m High As / 9 PCs
+600 - COLA / M2 / wCDM / 100 LCDM anchors / High Omega_m High As / 9 PCs - Only varying PCs, fixing cosmo + nuisance params

+601 - COLA / M2 / wCDM / 100 LCDM anchors / High Omega_m High As / 1 PC (the last one, PC 29)

+602 - COLA / M2 / wCDM / 100 LCDM anchors / High Omega_m High As / 1 PC (the second one, PC 2)

 ## Emulator comparison chains
 The following chains were run first to assert equivalence between emulators and how well they perform against Halofit and EE2